Oriental fruit fly

 Prevention and control

-• Detection of occurrence (monitoring): Attachment of suitable fruit fly traps (e.g. Delta traps, McPhail traps, ...) to trap the adults using specific attractants:
+- Detection of the occurrence (monitoring): Attachment of suitable fruit fly traps (e.g. Delta traps, McPhail traps, ...) to catch adults using specific attractants:

-• Currently there are no plant protection products approved against this pest in Austria (see list of plant protection products approved in Austria).
+- There are currently no plant protection products authorised against this pest in Austria (see list of plant protection products authorised in Austria)

 Phytosanitary status